benedekrozemberczki/FEATHER/README.md

 FEATHER
 ============================================
-The reference implementation of "Multi-scale Attributed Node Embedding."
+The reference implementation of "Characteristic Functions on Graphs: Birds of a Feather from Statistical Descriptors to Parametric Models."
 <p align="center">
   <img width="800" src="feather.jpg">
 </p>